 Superior Plating and the MPCA identified three issues:

-- An area of groundwater — called a "plume" — is contaminated with chlorinated solvents, including trichloroethylene (TCE), a common industrial solvent.
-This contamination is moving slowly with shallow groundwater away from the building toward the southeast.
-Action is being taken to capture the contamination and pump it back to the Superior Plating site for treatment.
+- An area of groundwater — called a "plume" — is contaminated with chlorinated solvents, including trichloroethylene (TCE), a common industrial solvent and per- and polyfluoroalkyl substances (PFAS).
+This contamination is moving slowly with shallow groundwater away from the former plating building toward the southeast.
+Action is being taken to delineate the plume and submit recommendations for cleanup of the plume.

-- Several areas of soil beneath and immediately adjacent to the building are contaminated with solvents and heavy metals, primarily chromium.
+- Several areas of soil beneath and immediately adjacent to the former building were contaminated with solvents and heavy metals, primarily chromium.
+These soils were cleaned up during the redevelopment of the eastern portion of the Site in 2015-2016.
+The new Nordhaus apartment building now occupies the area of the former plating building.

-- Occasionally, chromium-contaminated liquid seeps from the ground behind the northwest side of the building and collects in a ditch along nearby railroad tracks.
-This liquid contains high levels of metals and VOCs.
-The seepage is most likely caused by soil contamination under the building and seems to appear only at times of high soil moisture (i.e., spring runoff or rain).
+- Occasionally, chromium-contaminated liquid used to seep from the ground behind the northwest side of the former plating building and collected in a ditch along the adjacent railroad tracks.
+This liquid contained high levels of metals and VOCs.
+The seepage was primarily caused by soil contamination under the former plating building and mostly appeared at times of high soil moisture (i.e., spring runoff or heavy rain).
+The MPCA installed a new leachate collection system during the redevelopment of eastern portion of the Site.
+Since the new leachate collection system was activated in 2017, there has not been seepage of contaminated groundwater into the railroad ditch.
+The leachate collection system has been operating as intended and the MPCA has observed a decrease in the concentrations of contaminants.

 The Superior Plating Company was located at University and First avenues Northeast in Minneapolis.
 Built in the 1890s, the building originally was used as a streetcar barn and repair facility.
 Superior Plating began using part of the building in 1956, expanding to the rest of it in the early 1960s.
 The building was used for the company's metal-plating operations, in which metal parts were brought to the plant and plated with various other metals.